 - Helps children remember words because there is muscle memory involved, and the more senses involved in learning, the greater memory retention the child will have

 - Improves attentiveness to social gestures of others as well as of themselves

 - Larger speaking vocabulary and ability to form longer sentences

 In my personal experience, I found my son’s vocabulary exploded once I started my interpreter classes and I began signing with him every day.
 My daughter also started speaking and signing at a very young age.
 I really do think there is something about the muscle memory helping them to learn letters and words.
 But don’t take my word for it, try this fun alphabet match up game with your preschoolers today.

 This game does require the knowledge of the ASL alphabet.
-Simply cut out the ASL alphabet signs and then have your child match them with the appropriate letter on the last two sheets.
-This game is great for adults who are learning ASL too.
+If you need some extra help with remembering the alphabet signs check out this post.
+To play the game, cut out the ASL alphabet signs and then have match them with the appropriate letter on the last two sheets.
+I recommend laminating the pieces so that they last longer!

-If you liked this post, you might also like these posts which incorporate teaching American Sign Language:
+If you liked this ASL printable for ABCs, you might also like these posts:

 - Preschool Numbers 0-9 ASL Printable